 When selecting your knitting machine, you need to look at certain aspects carefully:

 - Ease of use.
-The easier the machine is to learn, the more you are going to enjoy gettting started.
-If you are a beginner, don’t buy the most complicated and fancy looking machine.
+The easier the machine is to learn, the more you are going to enjoy getting started.
+If you are a beginner, don’t buy the most complicated and fancy looking machine otherwise you will get frustrated and give up before you even get started.
 Start off small.

 - Price of parts.
 Some machines have parts that are sold separately, and you should make sure that you can afford these, should you want to upgrade your machine at a later date.

-- Try get recommendations, or ask online.
-Amazon has many comments and recommendation by the products that they sell.
+- Try to get recommendations, or ask online.
+Amazon has many comments and recommendations by the products that they sell.
 Just go to the product and scroll down.
-And the best thing about buying from Amazon is that they have free shipping and you can return the product if you are not happy.
+The best part about buying from Amazon is that they have free shipping and you can return the product if you are not happy.

-- Try not to buy a second hand machine, as most times you won’t be able to get parts for it.
+- Try not to buy a second-hand machine if you can help it, as most times you won’t be able to get parts for it.